-Marine Sciences, Applied Chemistry, Bioengineering, Chemical Engineering, Civil Engineering, Electrical Engineering, Mechanical Engineering, Computing and Information Sciences and Engineering, and School Psychology with subspecialties in clinical and neuropsychology.
+Marine Sciences, Applied Chemistry, Bioengineering, Chemical Engineering, Civil Engineering, Electrical Engineering, Mechanical Engineering, Computing and Information Sciences and Engineering, and School Psychology.

 PHILOSOPHY AND OBJECTIVES

 Graduate programs at UPRM seek to develop graduate students' expertise in their particular field of studies as well their ability to conduct original research and/or creative, professional and community education projects in the fields of arts, sciences, engineering, agriculture and business.
 All graduate programs encourage and support students to attain a high level of scholarship and/or professional development in their fields.